 Secondary health care is provided by state governments through their respective ministries of health across an array of facilities, including general and specialist hospitals.
 Nigeria’s 36 states are also responsible for coordinating PHC implementation at the LGA level through the National Primary Health Care Development Agency.
 Moreover, the private sector participates in Nigeria’s pluralistic health system, where it plays a significant role in the provision of health care services, mainly at the secondary level.

-According to the national health facility registry, the country had 39,914 operational public and private hospitals and clinics in 2022.
-With an estimated population of 218.5m as of July of that year, that equates to 18 hospitals for every 100,000 people.
-Lagos led the way among Nigeria’s states with some 2333 health facilities, followed by Katsina (1943), Benue (1837) and Niger (1565).
-At seven health facilities per roughly 100,000 people, Rivers and Borno are significantly below the national average, followed by Kano (nine), and Jigawa and Bayelsa (11 each).
+According to the national health facility registry published by the FMH, the country had 38,645 operational public and private hospitals and clinics in late 2023.
+With an estimated population of 255.7m as of November of that year, that equates to 11 hospitals for every 100,000 people.
+Lagos led the way among Nigeria’s states with some 2206 health facilities, followed by Katsina (1945), Benue (1614) and Niger (1565).
+Rivers and Borno are significantly below the national average in terms of the number of health facilities, with 586 and 431, respectively.

 As of 2022 there were more government-owned health facilities (67%) than privately owned (33%).
 Of the total, 88% were primary facilities, 12% offer secondary services and 0.3% were tertiary facilities.